mkieblesz/bijou/README.md

 What to store?
 - data which will be displayed on swipe page and on swipe details page
+- products may have multiple categories so it would be good to have many to many
 - url so we can refresh specific page and not checking whole site (we could scrape most used products more frequenly visited than less frquently visited), this is one of the reasons why having each scraper for each data type to scrape